ELD, DVIR & Fuel Tax Compliance

 Driver Vehicle Inspection Report (DVIR)

-With Navistream, drivers go through the entire vehicle inspection process electronically through an easy-to-use, fast and intuitive interface, saving hours of handwritten logs and trees!
+With Navistream, drivers go through the entire vehicle inspection process electronically through an easy-to-use, fast and intuitive interface, saving hours of handwritten logs!
 Most major and minor defects are already recorded within the system, so drivers just need to click on the appropriate deficiencies.
 Once pre-trip and post-trip inspections are completed, DVIRs are reviewed by operations staff and mechanics who identify and monitor vehicles requiring maintenance.

 - Decrease paperwork time for your drivers

 - Provide safety to drivers and others on the road

 - Easily flag non-inspected or DVIR failed vehicles